ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/mac-h256-payload-macs.json}}
 Figure: Payload MAC values

-The proof is the concatenation of the issuer protected header MAC, each payload MAC value, and the shared secret.
-The result is the following base64url-encoded value:
+The proof is the issuer protected header MAC and the shared secret as octet strings.
+Representing this as an array of base64url-encoded values:

-<{{./fixtures/build/mac-h256-issued-proof.txt.wrapped}}
+<{{./fixtures/build/mac-h256-issued-proof.json.wrapped}}
 Figure: Issued Proof

 The final issued JWP in JSON serialization is: